cthfkyn/jekyll-now/_posts/2016-10-16-Week-Eight.md

 #### What is in your way?

 I got an email invitation to the Twitter coding challenge a couple of days back, and dutifully started it about 2 days ago.
 And I was stumped on the very first question.
 As someone who has never written a single line of SQL in my life, I spent a couple of minutes despairing before deciding to move on to the next 2 questions, which are significantly more in my comfort zone.
-So currently i face the dilemma of whether or not it would be ethical to give myself a crash course on SQL solely for the purpose of this coding challenge.
+So currently I face the dilemma of whether or not it would be ethical to give myself a crash course on SQL solely for the purpose of this coding challenge.

 #### What will you do next week?